 The Covered Individual must fully describe the nature of the equity interest, including the number of shares owned, voting rights, etc., if at the time of disclosure there is no reasonable basis for assessing the fair market value or percentage interest in the non-publicly traded entity.

 4. Remuneration from intellectual property rights such as patents, copyrights, royalties from such rights, and agreements to share royalties related to intellectual property rights and interests not received from the Institute.

 5. Travel.
-Covered Individuals must disclose the occurrence of any reimbursed or sponsored travel (i.e., travel that is paid on behalf of the Covered Individual and not reimbursed to the Covered Individual so the exact monetary value may not be readily ascertainable) that is related to their Institutional Responsibilities and reimbursed or sponsored by any entity other than the Institute or a federal, state, or local government agency; an institution of higher education; an academic teaching hospital; a medical center; or another research institute that is affiliated with an institution of higher education, including the Institute.
-The disclosure must include the following details: the purpose of the trip, the identity of the sponsors/organizer, the destination of the trip, the time duration of the trip.
+Covered Individuals must disclose any reimbursed or sponsored travel (i.e., i.e., that which is paid on behalf and not reimbursed to the investigator), when aggregated during the past twelve months, exceeds $5,000 per individual entity and that is related to their Institutional Responsibilities.
+This disclosure requirement does not apply to travel that is reimbursed or sponsored by a U.S. federal, state, or local government agency, a U.S. institution of higher education as defined at 20 U.S.C 1001 (a), an academic teaching hospital, a medical center, or another research institute that is affiliated with an institution of higher education including the Institute.
+All travel sponsored or reimbursed by a foreign entity, regardless of the type of organization, must be disclosed.
+The disclosure must include the following details:

 The Institute will then determine if any travel requires further investigation, including determination or disclosure of the monetary value in order to determine whether the travel constitutes a FCOI.